Magazines 2024 Sept - Oct How to deal with mixed feelings

 We also see Jesus wrestle with mixed feelings.
 In Matthew 26:39 He says, “My Father!
 If it is possible, let this cup of suffering be taken away from me.
 Yet I want your will to be done, not mine.”
 Here He expresses His feelings of wanting to avoid the suffering of the cross alongside His desire to surrender and be obedient to His Father’s will.

 Understanding ambivalence can help us in relationships.
 Acknowledging our mixed feelings can be profoundly freeing.
-Mixed feelings left Clarke unacknowledged can still profoundly impact us, often for the worse.
+Mixed feelings left unacknowledged can still profoundly impact us, often for the worse.

 Perhaps we love a person and feel loved by them, but at the same time we’re hurt and angry.
 Ignoring the hurt will still impact how we relate.